Death of a Salesman: United States

 It was also part of the inaugural season of the Guthrie Theater in Minneapolis, Minnesota in 1963.

-The title role was performed at the Playhouse Theatre (Perth) in March 1979 by Warren Mitchell under the direction of Stephen Barry.
-In September 1979, Mitchell reprised the role for the Royal National Theatre in London.
-"It was a performance that won him both an Evening Standard Award and an Olivier and was highly praised by Peter Hall (director), while Arthur Miller reportedly described the turn as one of the best interpretations of the part he had ever seen."

 Christopher Lloyd portrayed Willy Loman in a 2010 production by the Weston Playhouse in Weston, Vermont, which toured several New England venues.

+United Kingdom

+In 1966, Shay Gorman played Willy Loman in a production by London's Unity Theatre directed by Harry Landis.

+After Warren Mitchell had played the title role in Perth, Western Australia, under the direction of Stephen Barry in March 1979, he reprised the role for the Royal National Theatre in London in September 1979.
+He won both an Evening Standard Award and an Olivier Award for this performance, and was highly praised by Peter Hall.
+Arthur Miller described it as "one of the best interpretations of the part he had ever seen".

 Antony Sher played Willy Loman in the first Royal Shakespeare Company production of the play directed by Gregory Doran in Stratford-upon-Avon in the spring of 2015, with Harriet Walter as Linda Loman.
 This production transferred to London's West End, at the Noël Coward Theatre for ten weeks in the summer of 2015.
 This production was part of the centenary celebrations for playwright Arthur Miller.

 The play ran from 24 October 2019 until 4 January 2020 at the Piccadilly Theatre in London, starring Sharon D. Clarke and Wendell Pierce.

+David Hayman played Willy Loman in a Trafalgar Theatre production in London's West End, directed by Andy Arnold which toured the United Kingdom and Ireland in the spring of 2025.

+Paul Mescal will play Biff Loman in a Lyttelton Theatre production in 2027.

+Australia

+In March 1979, Warren Mitchell played Loman in a production at the Playhouse Theatre in Perth, under the direction of Stephen Barry.
+It was later staged in London.

-Anthony LaPaglia starred as Loman in the Australian production at Her Majesty's Theatre, Melbourne in the spring of 2023 and Theatre Royal Sydney in the winter of 2024.
+Anthony LaPaglia starred as Loman in the Australian production at Her Majesty's Theatre, Melbourne, in 2023 and the Theatre Royal Sydney in 2024.
 The play was directed by Neil Armfield.
 The cast included Alison Whyte as Linda Loman, Josh Helman as Biff Loman, and Ben O'Toole as Happy.
 The production opened to positive reviews in both cities.

-David Hayman played Willie Loman in a Trafalgar Theatre production directed by Andy Arnold which toured the United Kingdom and Ireland in the spring of 2025.

-Paul Mescal will play Biff Loman in a Lyttelton Theatre production in 2027.
+Reviewer Joyce Morgan of The Sydney Morning Herald gave the show 4.5 stars out of 5.
+This production was staged again in 2026 in Brisbane and Adelaide (the cast including Mark Saturno) co-produced by Torben and Richelle Brookman.
+By the end of the run it will have completed over 130 performances, in front of more than 125,000 people.